sodavinchheng/sodavinchheng/README.md

 ## 💼 What I Bring to the Table

+### 🚀 **Full-Stack & Mobile Expertise**

+- End-to-end development from web applications to mobile apps
+- Cross-platform mobile development with React Native and Flutter
+- RESTful API design with Python/Django and Node.js
+- Modern frontend frameworks with server-side rendering
+- Native mobile app deployment to App Store and Google Play
+- Cloud deployment and DevOps practices

 ### 🎯 **Type-Safe Development**

 - Extensive experience with **TypeScript** across the full stack